-The Ministry of Housing, Communities and Local Government (MHCLG) revised their statutory guidance in relation to the Local Government Act 2003 on the use of capital receipts for the period from April 2016 to March 2022.
+The Department of Levelling Up, Housing and Communities (DLUHC) revised their statutory guidance in relation to the Local Government Act 2003 on the use of capital receipts for the period from April 2016 to March 2022.
+It is uncertain whether this flexibility will be extended for 2022/23 and future years.
 This provides Councils with the flexibility to use capital receipts for "the revenue costs of service reform".
 This flexibility is subject to a Strategy for the use of capital receipts being approved by full Council.
-By approving this document Council will be approving this flexibility to be used as appropriate with any use reported to Council as an amendment to the Council's capital plan.
+By approving this document Council will be approving this flexibility to be used as appropriate with any use reported to Council as an amendment to the Council's capital plan (subject to DLUHC extending the flexibility into 2022/23).

 Potential uses for capital receipts, (subject to the capital receipts being received and Council approval of changes to capital plan), would be to support any implementation costs for the Council's transformation programme.
-MHCLG within their statutory guidance have included a number of examples of the type of expenditure that would meet the definition of "revenue costs of service reform".
+DLUHC within their statutory guidance have included several examples of the type of expenditure that would meet the definition of "revenue costs of service reform".

-The Council has used this flexibility in the past but there is no plan for its use in the 2021/22 revenue budget due to the lack of anticipated capital receipts.
+The Council has used this flexibility in the past but there is no plan for its use in the 2022/23 revenue budget due to the lack of anticipated capital receipts.